 Attorneys & Parties Options

 Very few attorneys come to court for the ADR Pre-Trial.
-Some are conducted by phone but what usually happens is that the attorneys enter into a stipulation before the ADR Pre-Trial and the stipulation is mailed or faxed to the Court before the ADR Pre-Trial takes place.
+Some are conducted by Zoom, but what usually happens is that the attorneys enter into a stipulation before the ADR Pre-Trial and the stipulation is mailed or emailed to the Court before the ADR Pre-Trial takes place.
 The ADR Stipulation (PDF) is self-explanatory.
 Attorneys and parties are encouraged to consider all the different options and to select the options that best suits the case.
-If you cannot agree on an ADR Plan, you must be present by person or by phone at the ADR Pre-Trial where the court will impose an ADR Plan after hearing from the parties.
+If you cannot agree on an ADR Plan, you must be present by person or by Zoom at the ADR Pre-Trial where the court will impose an ADR Plan after hearing from the parties.
 An ADR Plan may be amended by stipulation.
 If an amended ADR Plan will affect a scheduled pretrial or trial date, you must show good cause.